 Disorders that co-occur with adhd the following disorders are often seen in addition to adhd in adults:the following disorders are often seen in addition to adhd in adults: ‣ depression - 30-40% ‣ anxiety - 50% or more ‣ sleep problems – 70% or more ‣ odd - 11 times more likely to co-exist ‣ compulsive / addictive behaviors – 25 - 40% ‣ post-traumatic stress – 10-25% ‣ eating disorders – 60% are overweight/ obese ‣ obsessive-compulsive disorder (ocd) – 10-15% do you have problems with any of these co-occuring disorders.
 If so, list them here:do you have problems with any of these co-occuring disorders.
 If so, list them here: 1...

-Note: This white label coaching resource is for practitioners, coaches, bloggers, and professionals only.
+Note: This done-for-you brandable coaching tool is for practitioners, coaches, bloggers, and professionals only.